Skip to main content

 };

-Config contains a “transports” array.
+The config contains a “transports” array.
 Each transport can be included in the logger.

-Adding own transport is simple process.
+Adding your own transport is a simple process.

 npm i ${WINSTON_TRANSPORT_PACKAGE}

-Then add it into ‘config/log.js’ config file
+Then add it to the ‘config/log.ts’ config file.

 export default {